nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Oct 14 2024)
+### Joke of the day (Tue Oct 15 2024)
 <!-- joke -->
->In the Bible, Jesus turned water into wine.
-But then Chuck Norris turned that wine into beer.
+>The crossing lights in Chuck Norris's home town say 'Die slowly' and 'die quickly'.
+They each have a picture of Chuck Norris punching or kicking a pedestrian.
 <!-- /joke -->

-*Last update: Mon, 14 Oct 2024 00:52:39 GMT*
+*Last update: Tue, 15 Oct 2024 00:51:41 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)